Xilinx/xfopencv/aws_demo/gaussianfilter/readme.md

 ## Host Application ##
 Host application reads test image from file, process it with help of regular OpenCV library on host, perform same processing with help of FPGA kernel with function from xfOpenCV library and compare result.

-Input image of example is ***im0.jpg*** place in root folder of example.
+Input image of example ***im0.jpg*** placed in root folder of example.
 First filter applied to the image is **`xf::GaussianBlur()`**, next is **`xf::resize()`**.
 Both has analog with same name in OpenCV library.
 Application calculate difference between result images - images assumed equal if difference for each pixel not exceed 1.
 Result images will be stored into run folder.

 The following images will be in run folder after execution: